 Talent adding TE buffer to the oligonucleotide-containing tube.

-Talent vertexing the oligonucleotide tube.
+Talent vortexing the oligonucleotide tube.

-Dilute an aliquot of master stock with TE buffer to prepare a 10-millimolar stock [1-TXT].
+Dilute an aliquot of master stock with TE buffer to prepare a 10-micromolar stock [1-TXT].
 After preparing the reaction master mix using the stocks, buffer and metal ions [2], anneal the oligonucleotides in a thermocycler at 95 degrees Celsius for 5 minutes [3-TXT].
 Let the tube cool to room temperature for 30 minutes to 1 hour [4-TXT].

 Shot of adding TE buffer to the tube containing an aliquot of the master stock.
 TXT: Prepare working stocks in ultrapure water (0.5, 0.7, or 2.5 μM)